Portuguese conquest of Goa: Aftermath

 As a whole, Albuquerque's policies proved immensely popular amongst his soldiers as well as the local population, especially his characteristically strict observance of justice.
 When Albuquerque died in sight of Goa in 1515, even the Hindu natives of Goa mourned his passing alongside the Portuguese.
 His tomb at the Nossa Senhora da Serra hermitage was converted to a shrine by the local Hindus, who would leave flowers there in his dedication and direct prayers to him, seeking aid in matters of justice, until his remains were returned to Portugal in 1566.

-In 1520, the Portuguese extended their dominion south over the neighbouring district of Rachol, as that year the Emperor of Vijayanagara, Krishnadevaraya, captured the Rachol Fort and delivered it to the Portuguese in exchange for mutual defence against the Muslims.
+In 1520, the Portuguese extended their dominion south over the neighbouring district of Rachol, as that year Emperor Krishnadevaraya of Vijayanagara captured the Rachol Fort and delivered it to the Portuguese in exchange for mutual defence against the Muslims.

 In 1526 King John III granted the city of Goa and its town hall the same legal status as Lisbon, in a foral in which the general laws and privileges of the city, its town hall, and the local Hindu community were detailed – especially important since at the time the native laws of Goa were still not written, instead being handled by councils of elders or religious judges and passed down orally (thus prone to abuses).

 Although Albuquerque had intended Goa to be the center of the Portuguese Empire in Asia, it was only in 1530 that governor Nuno da Cunha transferred the viceregal court from Cochin to Goa, thus officially making Goa the capital of the Portuguese State of India until 1961.